 - Risk identification framework: Systematic processes for identifying operational, clinical, environmental, and financial risks across your service delivery

-- Risk assessment methodology: Tools for evaluating likelihood and consequence to determine appropriate risk treatment strategies
+- Risk assessment methodology: Tools for evaluating likelihood and consequence to determine appropriate risk treatment strategies aligned with NDIS risk assessment templates

-- Incident reporting procedures: Clear workflows for documenting, categorising, and escalating incidents in line with reportable incident obligations
+- Incident reporting procedures: Clear workflows for documenting, categorising, and escalating incidents in line with reportable incident obligations and the NDIS incident report template

-- Complaints handling process: Structured approach to receiving, acknowledging, investigating, and resolving participant and stakeholder complaints
+- Complaints handling process: Structured approach to receiving, acknowledging, investigating, and resolving participant and stakeholder complaints using the NDIS complaint form template

 - Continuous improvement cycle: Methods for analysing risk and incident data to identify trends and implement preventative measures